mizztgc/infinitas-for-linux/README.md

 ## WHAT DOES THIS SCRIPT DO?

 This script is meant to be used for playing KONAMI's beatmania IIDX INFINITAS: a PC rhythm game based on their already established arcade franchise of the same name, using Wine.
-It manages launching the game from the e-amusement website by passing the `bm2dxinf://` URI to the launcher.
-This URI acts as a temporary login token, so you can log on with your KONAMI ID and have all your scores and purchased song packs synced over.
-It also proves an indicator of what mode you want to launch the game in: `trial`, and `rel` mode.

 ## DEPENDENCIES: